Giant Gourami

 Also known as: Albino Giant Gourami, Golden Giant Gourami, Red

-Giant Gourami Care Summary
+Giant Gourami Care Guide Summary

 The Giant Gourami, scientifically known as Osphronemus goramy, belongs to the Anabantoids family group.
 Adults reach a maximum size of approximately 60 cm and have a compressed body shape with a fast growth rate.
 Classified as semi-aggressive, this species primarily occupies the surface and mid-level zones of the aquarium and produces a extreme level of biological waste.

-Only one Giant Gourami should be kept per aquarium.
-Keepers should be aware that this species can be aggressive toward its own kind, will defend a territory within the tank, and may uproot or eat live plants.
+The Giant Gourami is a rewarding species to keep, provided its core environmental needs are met.
 This species is available in 3 varieties: Standard Adult, Juvenile (Grow-out), and Albino / Golden (Adult).
 Each may differ slightly in size, temperament, or care needs, so it is worth checking the specific requirements of the variety you plan to keep.

 Similar Species